Generic Name: hydrocortisone topical (hye droe KOR ti sone)

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

-Applying too much Itch-X Lotion is not likely to cause serious problems.
-However, long term use of high doses can lead to thinning skin, easy bruising, changes in body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.
+High doses or long-term use of Itch-X Lotion can lead to thinning skin, easy bruising, changes in body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.

 Itch-X Lotion side effects